Home » Course Review

 Mike BaileyMike Bailey, Senior Staff Writer

-Mike Bailey is a senior staff writer based in the Houston area.
-Focusing primarily on golf in the United States, Canada, the Caribbean and Latin America, he contributes course reviews, travel stories and features as well as the occasional equipment review.
-An award-winning writer and past president of Texas Golf Writers Association, he has more than 15 years in the golf industry.
-Before joining the WorldGolf.com team in 2008, he held positions at PGA Magazine, The Golfweek Group and AvidGolfer Magazine.
-Read Mike's golf blog here and follow him on Twitter here.
+Mike Bailey is a senior staff writer based in Houston.
+Focusing primarily on golf in the United States, Canada, the Caribbean and Latin America with an occasional trip to Europe and beyond, he contributes course reviews, travel stories and features as well as the occasional equipment review.
+An award-winning writer and past president of Texas Golf Writers Association, he has more than 25 years in the golf industry.
+Before accepting his current position in 2008, he was on staff at PGA Magazine, The Golfweek Group and AvidGolfer Magazine.
+Follow Mike on Twitter at @MikeBaileyGA and Instagram at @MikeStefanBailey.

 Reader Comments / Reviews Leave a comment